-We have audited the financial statements of Zürcher Kantonalbank Finance (Guernsey) Limited (the "company") for the year ended 31 December 2022 which comprise the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Equity, the Statement of Cashflows and the related notes 1 to 20, including a summary of significant accounting policies.
+We have audited the financial statements of Zurcher Kantonalbank Finance (Guernsey) Limited (the "company") for the year ended 31 December 2023 which comprise the Statement of Comprehensive Income, the Statement of Changes in Equity, the Statement of Financial Position, the Statement of Cash Flows and the related notes 1 to 20, including a summary of material accounting policy information.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards as adopted by the European Union.